akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 ![Managed Singleton](images/singleton-manager.png)

-The [Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton) tool in Akka makes sure it only runs on one node within the subset of nodes marked with the role `backend` at any given time.
+The [Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton) tool in Akka makes sure it only runs on one node within the subset of nodes marked with the role `back-end` at any given time.
 It will run on the oldest such node, if that node is removed from the cluster the singleton will be started on the new oldest node.